opentracing-contrib/java-dropwizard/dropwizard-opentracing/README.rst

         environment.jersey().register(new ServerTracingFeature
             .Builder(tracer)
             .withTraceAnnotations()
+            .withOperationName(someOperationName)
             .withTracedAttributes(someSetOfServerAttributes)
             .withTracedProperties(someSetOfStringPropertyNames)
             .build());
     }

 - `withTraceAnnotations` turns on tracing annotations.
 By default, all requests to your application are traced.
 However, if tracing annotations are enabled, then only resource methods annotated with @Trace will be traced.

+- `withOperationName(String)` lets you set an operation name for incoming requests to the server.
+If not specified, defaults to the name of the resource class that handles the request.
+See the `opentracing documentation`_ on choosing operation names for more information.

 - `withTracedAttributes(Set<ServerAttribute>)` allows you to specify attributes of the request that you wish to be logged or tagged to your spans.
 All attributes available for tracing are enumerated in `io.opentracing.contrib.dropwizard.ServerAttribute`.